fdrobnic/data-models/pysmartdatamodels/README.md

           if there's any problem related to input parameter and json schema:
               False

-Function ngsi_ld_example_generator_str(schema: str, dataModel: str, subject: str)

-        It returns a fake normalized ngsi-ld format example based on the given json schema
-            Parameters:
-                schema: schema.json contents
-                dataModel: repo name
-                subject: model name

-            Returns:
-                if the input parameter exists and the json schema is a valide json: a fake normalized ngsi-ld format example stored in dictionary format if there's any problem related to input parameter and json schema:
-                    False

 18- Return a fake key value ngsi-ld format example.
 Function ngsi_ld_keyvalue_example_generator(schemaUrl)

         It returns a fake key value ngsi-ld format example based on the given json schema